Password Pusher exists as a better alternative to emailing passwords.

-It's for these reasons that we provide the ability (and encourage) users & organizations to run private instances when needed.
+It's for these reasons that we provide the ability (and encourage) users and organizations to run private instances when needed.

 Absolutely.
-If you need any resources such as statistics, graphics or anything else, don't hesitate to contact me: pglombardo at hey.com.
+If you need any resources such as statistics, graphics or anything else, don't hesitate to contact me: pglombardo at pwpush.com.

 Very likely.
-I love to hear all ideas & feedback.
+I love to hear all ideas and feedback.
 If you have any, please submit them to the Github repository and I will respond as soon as possible.

 I don’t.
 This is just a project that I work on in my spare time built for the community.
 Monthly costs are $34/month for Heroku hosting and any time/effort that I’ve put in or will put in developing the tool is voluntary/donated.